Sand Tray Therapy

 Before delving into the theoretical framework of sand therapy, let's begin by exploring its definition.

-In a supportive and safe therapeutic environment, individuals work with the sand and items in the sand tray to represent numerous aspects of their lives, challenges, relationships, and objectives.
+In a supportive and safe therapeutic environment, individuals work with the sand and items in the therapy sand tray to represent numerous aspects of their lives, challenges, relationships, and objectives.

 People can express their emotions, grow in self-awareness, uncover hidden thoughts and feelings, promote healing, and promote development by creating and analysing these symbolic settings.
 Sand therapy is widely utilised with individuals, couples, families, and groups of all ages, from children to adults, to discover and deal with deeply rooted emotions and psychological problems.

-Now that we've briefly explained sand therapy, let's delve deeper into this topic and explore the theoretical frameworks underlying it.
+Now that we've briefly explained Sand Therapy, let's delve deeper into this topic and explore the theoretical frameworks underlying it.

 After discussing the definition of sand therapy, let's examine its theoretical underpinnings, which are based on a range of psychological perspectives.
 Below, we will explore and provide brief descriptions of the various theoretical frameworks that form the foundation of sand therapy.

-Sand therapy is frequently practised under the psychodynamic model, which focuses on the unconscious mind, early childhood events, and the value of therapeutic interaction.
+Sand therapy is frequently practised under the , which focuses on the unconscious mind, early childhood events, and the value of therapeutic interaction.
 Sand therapy involves creating scenarios in the sand that can tap into subconscious thoughts and provide a safe area for individuals to explore and express their internal conflicts, feelings, and memories.

 Jungian Theory

-Sand play therapy was created by Swiss psychologist Dora Kalff, who was greatly influenced by the writings of Carl Jung.
+Sandplay Therapy was created by Swiss psychologist Dora Kalff, who was greatly influenced by the writings of Carl Jung.

-Jungian thinking emphasises the significance of symbols and archetypes in the mind.
+Jungian psychology emphasises the significance of symbols and archetypes in the mind.
 Sand therapy involves selecting and arranging small objects in the sand, which is believed to access the individual's unconscious, aiding them in addressing psychological issues and achieving personal development, as well as a sense of belonging and integration.

 Play Therapy